$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The higher--spin dilaton supergravity

 where the scaling relations among the parameters are given by $\alpha_0 = -2\alpha_{\pm1}=\mp4 \beta_{\pm\frac{1}{2}}$.
 As a consequence, the gauge connection contains five independent dynamical functions, denoted by $\mathcal{L}^i$ and $\mathcal{G}^i$, which are interpreted as the corresponding boundary charges.

 The dilaton field $x$ is expanded in the same $\mathfrak{osp}(1|2)$ basis and takes the form:

 In this framework, we obtain eight additional state-dependent functions, $\cX^i$ and $\cY^i$, arising from the dilaton field expansion.
-Our goal is to derive the asymptotic symmetry algebra associated with these affine boundary conditions via a canonical analysis.
+Our goal is to derive the ASA associated with these affine boundary conditions via a canonical analysis.
 To this end, we systematically investigate all gauge transformations that preserve the structure of the boundary conditions defined above.

 At this stage, it is convenient to express the gauge parameter in terms of the $\mathfrak{osp}(1|2)$ Lie superalgebra basis:

 Here, the gauge parameter consists of five bosonic functions, $\epsilon^i$ and $\eta^i$, which are arbitrary functions defined on the boundary.
 We now proceed to analyze those gauge parameters that satisfy the transformation law~\eqref{gauge transformation}, and determine the corresponding infinitesimal gauge transformations for both the connection and the dilaton fields.